rajdugad/Text-Extractor-/README.md

-# Text-Extractor-
+# Text-Extractor

-Extract text from video.
+In this project Python language is used to extract text present in the video.